GoPeaks-AI/HypothesisReader/README.md

   * Causality: Classify if the hypothesis/proposition is a causal relationship
   * Direction: Classify the direction of the statement (positive, negative, non-linear)

 The **CausalityExtraction** package utilizes Python and R. Therefore, a Python interpreter must be installed on any machine running said package.
 Through the R package [Reticulate](https://rstudio.github.io/reticulate/), the **CausalityExtraction** package downloads and configures the Python infrastructure for the user.
 This is the default method for using this package, and the following installation instructions will be based on the user choosing this method.
-If the user wants to manually perform these actions, information about the required Python version and Python package versions are described in Section <insert section>.
+If the user wants to manually perform these actions, information about the required Python version and Python package versions are described in [#configure-python-environment].

 # Installation
 ## Prerequisites